Alshahriar-07/COLUM/README.md

-# COLUM — Desktop AI Control Environment
+# COLUM — computer oraration and logic utility machine

 COLUM is a control layer for Windows: an AI that plans, asks permission, and executes real actions on your computer through validated tools — never raw LLM